sasetz/fiit_template/lib.typ

   assert(abstract.keys().contains("sk"), message: "Please provide an abstract in Slovak language")

-  // TODO: add an option to add extra supervisors let fields = slovak.title-page.fields let values = slovak.title-page.values
+  let fields = slovak.title-page.fields
+  let values = slovak.title-page.values

+  // FIXME: the cover sheet needs to be in English as well

   // cover sheet
   if not disable_cover {